 Gladiator Ball Caddy

 The Gladiator Ball Caddy is made of a strong steel frame with mesh netting so you can see what’s inside.
 This holder can support up to 25 pounds of equipment and is large enough to hold nine full-size basketballs.

-There are small slots between the mesh netting, so you can either pull balls out through the gaps or through the opening on the top, which allows for easy clean-up after you finish playing.
+There are small slots between the mesh netting, so you can pull balls out through the gaps or through the opening on the top, allowing easy clean-up after you finish playing.

-The caddy comes with hooks to either hang it up or stand by itself on the ground.
+The caddy has hooks to hang it up or stand by itself on the ground.
 It can also be easily repositioned on any Gladiator Wall System without any tools.

 You can store balls of any size in the caddy or any other equipment you can’t find a home for, like yoga mats or other exercise gear.